shaunpersad/throttled-queue/README.md

 for (var x = 0; x < 100; x++) {

     throttle(function() {
-        // make a network request.
-This will fire at most 10 at a time, spacing them out instead of in a burst.
+        // This will fire at most 10 at a time, spacing them out instead of in a burst.
     });
 }
 ```

+## Tests
+Note: The tests take a few minutes to run.
+### Node.js
+Run `npm test`.
+### Browser
+Open `test/index.html` in your browser.